ahmedoumar/The_Geometry_of_numerical_reasoning/README.md

 ## 🧠 Overview

 This project investigates how large language models (LLMs) internally represent and manipulate numerical information.
+More specifically, we do it in the context of numerical reasoning.
 We analyze **numerical subspaces** in model activations, revealing geometric structures that support numerical reasoning.

 <p align="center">
   <img src="image.png" alt="Numerical Subspace Illustration" width="600"/>